HorionDigital/advanced-custom-fields-front-end-editor/README.txt

 The add-on allows admins to edit text fields, textareas and wysiwyg fields from front end simillary as you would edit a google doc.

-Plugin is in early stages, code needs a bit of cleaning, but it does its job and doesn't collude with other plugins.

 Have fun.

 P.S. it also works with OPTIONS page fields, in the LOOP, with repeaters and flexible content: